fffonion/lua-resty-openssl/README.md

 Provides `luaossl` flavored API which uses *camelCase* naming; user can expect drop in replacement.

 For example, `pkey:get_parameters` is mapped to `pkey:getParameters`.

+Note that not all `luaossl` API has been implemented, please check readme for source of truth.

 ## resty.openssl.version